OtavioFreire/ProjectReact/README.md

 # ProjectReact
-Projeto desenvolvido com react afim de adquirir mais conhecimento sobre o react
+Project developed with react in order to acquire more knowledge about react